Power spectra and autocovariances of level spacings beyond the Dyson conjecture

+{ $^1$~Department of Mathematics, Holon Institute of Technology, Holon 5810201, Israel\\ $^2$~Department of Physics and Research Center for Theoretical Physics and Astrophysics, University of Haifa, Haifa 3498838, Israel \\ $^3$~Department of Physics of Complex Systems, Weizmann Institute of Science, Rehovot 7610001, Israel \\ \\ \rm{(Submitted 23 January 2023; accepted 2 March 2023; published 17 March 2023)} }

-\begin {abstract} Introduced in the early days of random matrix theory, the auto-covariances $\delta I^j_k={\rm cov}(s_j, s_{j+k})$ of level spacings $\{s_j\}$ accommodate a detailed information on correlations between individual eigenlevels.
-It was first conjectured by F.~Dyson that the auto-covariances of distant eigenlevels in the unfolded spectra of infinite-dimensional random matrices should exhibit a power-law decay $\delta I^j_k\approx -1/\beta\pi^2k^2$, where $\beta$ is the symmetry index.
-In this paper, we establish an exact link between the auto-covariances of level spacings and their power spectrum, and show that it admits a representation in terms of a fifth Painlev\'e transcendent.
-This result is further exploited to determine an asymptotic expansion for auto-covariances that reproduces the Dyson formula as well as provides the sub-leading corrections to it.
-High-precision numerical simulations lend independent support to our results.
+\begin {abstract} Introduced in the early days of random matrix theory, the autocovariances $\delta I^j_k={\rm cov}(s_j, s_{j+k})$ of level spacings $\{s_j\}$ accommodate a detailed information on correlations between individual eigenlevels.
+It was first conjectured by Dyson that the autocovariances of distant eigenlevels in the unfolded spectra of infinite-dimensional random matrices should exhibit a power-law decay $\delta I^j_k\approx -1/\beta\pi^2k^2$, where $\beta$ is the symmetry index.
+In this Letter, we establish an exact link between the autocovariances of level spacings and their power spectrum, and show that, for $\beta=2$, the latter admits a representation in terms of a fifth Painlev\'e transcendent.
+This result is further exploited to determine an asymptotic expansion for autocovariances that reproduces the Dyson formula as well as provides the subleading corrections to it.
+High-precision numerical simulations lend independent support to our results. \\